sfh1980/WHOISsean.dev/_posts/2025-10-30-build-journey-steps.md

 1. Chose the project scope (Tech Education Blog Hackathon) and purchased the domain `whoissean.dev` (Porkbun) with HTTPS.
 2. Created a GitHub repository and selected Jekyll as the tech stack (GitHub Pages friendly).
-3. Installed Ruby, Jekyll, and Bundler locally; scaffolded a new Jekyll site.
+3. Installed Ruby, Jekyll (a Ruby Gem), and Bundler (Ruby package manager) locally; scaffolded a new Jekyll site.
 4. Set initial configuration in `_config.yml` (title, url, plugins, description, GitHub repo info).
 5. Ran the dev server locally (`bundle exec jekyll serve`) to verify the baseline theme (Minima).
 6. Overrode the theme with custom templates: